mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

     - Python 3.11 regression suite fails due to lack of 3.11 support on the test platform.
     - MacOs (M1) is not included in the regression suite due to lack of support on the test platform, but there is known usage on this configuration.
     - Windows (ARM) is not included in the regression suite  due to lack of support on the test platform.
-    - Most tests are excluded due to testing platform constraints, not compatibility issues.
+    - Most partial coverage of tests are due to testing platform constraints, not compatibility issues.

 ### Python Environment